asurcodes/blog/content/english/finances/top-3-ways-i-monetize-my-tech-blog-no-traffic-required.md

 title = "Top 3 ways I monetize my tech blog! (no traffic required) 💸"

-description = "Many people dream to make a living online, it's not an easy endeavor but here are the best ways to make money with your blog with no intial traffic requirements"
+description = "Many people dream to make a living online, it's not an easy endeavour but here are the best ways to make money with your blog with no intial traffic requirements"

 summary = "Many people dream to become a freelance blogger and make a living online.
 It's not an easy endeavor but here are the best ways to make money with your blog with no intial traffic requirements, check it out!"